319SoftDev/wiki-project-group-wya_dansowaa/top-three-boba/placeholder.md

 - After 20 minutes, turn off the heat and rest the boba for 10 minutes to soften them.
 - The boba should end up chewy, soft, and fully cooked in the center.
 (Note: depending on the brand of tapioca pearls, you may need to add more time.)
-Strain the boba to remove the water, then bring it to the same saucepan.
+- Strain the boba to remove the water, then bring it to the same saucepan.
-Add the black sugar powder to the boba in the saucepan, then turn on the heat to low.
+- Add the black sugar powder to the boba in the saucepan, then turn on the heat to low.
-Press and mix the black sugar into the boba until it fully dissolves, with no visible chunks.
+- Press and mix the black sugar into the boba until it fully dissolves, with no visible chunks.
-Divide the black sugar boba and syrup evenly between two serving glasses.
+- Divide the black sugar boba and syrup evenly between two serving glasses.
-Save the saucepan for making the milk tea next.
+-Save the saucepan for making the milk tea next.
-Milk Tea
+2. <b> Milk Tea <b>
-Into the same saucepan, bring the water to a boil while covered.
+- Into the same saucepan, bring the water to a boil while covered.
 (Making the tea in the same saucepan as the black sugar flavors the tea!)
-Once boiling, turn off the heat and add the Red Jade black tea leaves directly to the water.
+- Once boiling, turn off the heat and add the Red Jade black tea leaves directly to the water.
-Ensure that all the tea leaves are submerged.
+- Ensure that all the tea leaves are submerged.
 For best flavor, don’t steep the tea leaves in a strainer.
-Steep the tea covered for 5 minutes (10 minutes for the iced version).
+- Step the tea covered for 5 minutes (10 minutes for the iced version).
-Next, strain the brewed tea into a drink mixing cup.
+- Next, strain the brewed tea into a drink mixing cup.
-Add the milk and evaporated milk to the tea.
+- Add the milk and evaporated milk to the tea.
-Blend the milk tea until it is fully combined.
+- Blend the milk tea until it is fully combined.